 Bastion Host Configuration for Cluster Authorization

-This guide describes configuring a bastion host and applying firewall rules to secure SSH access to Forward Cluster version 15 or later.
+This guide describes configuring a bastion host and applying firewall rules to secure SSH access to the Forward Cluster.

 Prerequisites